Wrawby Junction: Wrawby Junction today

 Modern-day Wrawby Junction is still quite a complex location, although changing traffic patterns have resulted in significant rationalisation of the layout.
 Once noted for its impressive semaphore signal arrays, the whole area is now controlled by colour-light signals.
 The locomotive depot no longer exists, although the eagle-eyed observer will still notice the old turntable pit between the Lincoln and Retford routes.
-The sidings see very little use, although trains may be either recessed or run-round in the Down Reception lines.
+The sidings see little use, trains may be either recessed or run-round in the Down Reception lines.
+Additionally, Colas Rail locomotives can be found stabled in what is left of the goods yard sidings.

 Wrawby Junction signal box closed in December 2015 as part of the re-signalling of the line between Scunthorpe and Cleethorpes.